ncbi-nlp/Clinical-Tool-Learning/README.md

 export OPENAI_API_KEY=YOUR_AZURE_OPENAI_API_KEY
 ```

 The code has been tested with Python 3.9.13 using CentOS Linux release 7.9.2009 (Core).
-Please install the required Python packages by:
+Please install the required Python packages by (it should take less than 10 minutes on a modern machine):

 ```bash
 pip install -r requirements.txt